 When going to get the marriage license, bring identification.
 The requirements vary from locale to locale, but it's a good idea to have your birth certificate and driver's license on hand, as well as proof of divorce if you were previously married.

 A number of states used to require a blood test to obtain a marriage license; however, that's no longer the case in 49 states.
 In Montana, all women under age 50 must show proof of a Rubella blood test or a doctor's statement regarding sterilization.
-Alternatively, the bride and groom can read and sign a informed consent waiver, which bypasses the requirement.
+Alternatively, the bride and groom can read and sign an informed consent waiver, which bypasses the requirement.

 Marriage License Vs. Marriage Certificate

 After a couple is married, the marriage license is signed by the bride and groom and their witnesses.
 Then, the officiant of their wedding files the marriage license with the local government authority that issued the license.
 With this registration process, the marriage becomes part of the public record.
 A marriage certificate is then issued and mailed to the newlyweds.
-The process typically takes a couple weeks.
+The process typically takes a couple of weeks.

 Keep that marriage certificate somewhere safe, as it serves as proof of your legal marriage.
 You might use it more frequently than you expect, particularly at the beginning of your marriage.
 You will need it if: